 Ovarian cancer – despite medical and surgical advancements – remains the leading cause of death from cancers affecting women's reproductive organs.
 At the same time, the number of deaths from endometrial cancer is rapidly increasing.

-In this free virtual event, Dr. Darus will share the latest news in gynecologic cancers and explain how new treatments and research are creating hope for patients.
+As part of DocTalks, a monthly virtual speaker series, Christopher Darus, M.D., MS,, medical director, Providence Gynecologic Oncology Program, shares the latest news in gynecologic cancers and explains how new treatments and research are creating hope for patients.

 - What does the comprehensive care model for gynecologic cancer at Providence entail?

 - Why are some gynecologic cancers becoming less common while others are increasing?

 - What promising treatments for gynecologic cancers, including immunotherapy, are being researched at Providence Cancer Institute?

 Dr. Christopher Darus joined Providence Cancer Institute in October 2020 as medical director of Providence Gynecologic Oncology Program.
 He previously was director of gynecologic cancer research at Maine Medical Center in Portland, Maine.